jeanlauliac/mekano/README.md

 File update
 -----------

-Once the mekanofile has been interpreted, *mekano* executes the steps below.
+Once the mekanofile has been read, *mekano* executes the steps below.

+  * Build a graph of all the files according with the relations.
   * Topologically sort the files considering their dependencies.
   * Determine the *imprint* of each file involved.
 The imprint is a [MurmurHash](http://en.wikipedia.org/wiki/MurmurHash) accounting for a